Local Statistics for Generative Image Detection: Related Work

 \section{Related Work}

-This section briefly introduces the research work done in synthetic image detection and discusses how our approach is related to these methods.

-Various methods leveraged handcrafted features such as texture analysis \cite{xu2021deepfake, fu2022detecting}, image inconsistencies \cite{yang2019exposing},\cite{farid2022lighting},\cite{farid2022perspective}, co-occurrence features \cite{nataraj2019detecting} and artifact analysis \cite{li2018exposing}.
-In \cite{marra2019gans}, \cite{yu2019attributing} the authors substantiated the existence of artificial fingerprints in GAN-generated images.
-Subsequently, Zhang et al. \cite{zhang2019detecting} showed that adverse artifacts generally exist in the frequency domain of GAN-generated images.
-Frank et al. \cite{frank2020leveraging} explained that these artifacts are mainly caused by the upsampling operations that are currently utilized in all GAN architectures.

-In recent years, many research papers were published and significant progress was seen in detecting DM-generated images.
-These works expanded from GAN-generated image detection and highlighted the limitations of certain methods that were effective on GAN-generated images but not on DM-generated images.
-Corvi et al. \cite{corvi2023detection} showed that clear artifacts can be identified in the frequency domain of image residuals, extracted from the original images using the denoising filter designed in \cite{zhang2017beyond}.
-Image residuals show distinctive and unique patterns in the frequency domain specific to their image source.
+Existing methods for detecting real from fake images leveraged on handcrafted features such as texture analysis \cite{fu2022detecting}, image inconsistencies \cite{yang2019exposing}, co-occurrence features \cite{nataraj2019detecting} and artifact analysis \cite{li2018exposing}.
+In \cite{yu2019attributing} the authors substantiated the existence of artifacts in GAN-generated images.
+Subsequent research efforts highlighted the limitations of certain methods that were effective on GAN-generated images but not on DM-generated images.
+Corvi et al. \cite{corvi2023detection} showed that clear artifacts could be identified in the frequency domain of image residuals, extracted from the original images using the denoising filters.
 By leveraging deep CNNs and the Residual Neural Networks (ResNets) designed by He et al. in \cite{he2016deep}, the authors of \cite{corvi2023detection} managed to detect DM-generated images well.
 Wang et al. \cite{wang2023dire} utilized a pre-trained ADM \cite{dhariwal2021diffusion} as a reconstruction model and DDIM \cite{song2020denoising} process to compute the Diffusion Reconstruction Error (DIRE).
 A pre-trained ResNet-50 \cite{he2016deep} was then employed as the classifier.
 Most of the above mentioned methods involve the usage of deep neural networks to detect DM-generated images.

-\cite{corvi2023detection} also argued that data augmentation, especially image resizing, can negate many AI-generated image detection methods.
-Image resizing involves interpolation that may change or remove the high-frequency details in both authentic and synthetic images.
-Hence, to show the robustness of our proposed methods, we follow the image preprocessing procedures from the IEEE Video and Image Processing Cup 2022 \cite{verdoliva2022ieee}, with slight modifications.
-Specifically, we apply random-cropping to the images using a ratio of $\frac{5}{8}$ and restrict the crop sizes to fall within the range [160, 2048], as suggested by Rahman et al. in the work\cite{rahman2023artifact}.
-Images are then resized to various dimensions before being compressed using the JPEG format with specific qualities.